Mesa Laboratories (NASDAQ:MLAB) Shares Gap Up to $303.80

-Separately, Zacks Investment Research cut shares of Mesa Laboratories from a “hold” rating to a “strong sell” rating in a research report on Tuesday, August 17th.
+Separately, Zacks Investment Research lowered shares of Mesa Laboratories from a “hold” rating to a “strong sell” rating in a research note on Tuesday, August 17th.

-In other news, SVP Brian David Archbold sold 639 shares of the business’s stock in a transaction dated Monday, August 9th.
-The shares were sold at an average price of $280.03, for a total transaction of $178,939.17.
-Following the transaction, the senior vice president now directly owns 154 shares in the company, valued at approximately $43,124.62.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director John James Sullivan sold 1,250 shares of the business’s stock in a transaction dated Thursday, July 1st.
-The stock was sold at an average price of $267.44, for a total transaction of $334,300.00.
-Following the transaction, the director now owns 24,299 shares in the company, valued at $6,498,524.56.
+In related news, CFO John Sakys sold 1,400 shares of the stock in a transaction that occurred on Friday, September 10th.
+The shares were sold at an average price of $270.21, for a total value of $378,294.00.
+Following the completion of the transaction, the chief financial officer now owns 8,914 shares of the company’s stock, valued at approximately $2,408,651.94.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, Director John James Sullivan sold 5,192 shares of the stock in a transaction that occurred on Monday, August 16th.
+The shares were sold at an average price of $272.16, for a total transaction of $1,413,054.72.
+Following the completion of the transaction, the director now directly owns 28,549 shares of the company’s stock, valued at approximately $7,769,895.84.
 The disclosure for this sale can be found here.
-Insiders sold a total of 14,854 shares of company stock worth $4,087,169 over the last quarter.
-Company insiders own 5.10% of the company’s stock.
+Insiders sold a total of 14,854 shares of company stock valued at $4,087,169 in the last three months.
+Insiders own 5.10% of the company’s stock.

 Mesa Laboratories Company Profile (NASDAQ:MLAB)